Inna: Personal life

 Inna dated her manager Lucian Ștefan for ten years until 2013.
 In the same year, she began a relationship with the American photographer John Perez, with whom she collaborated on several occasions.
 Inna began dating Romanian rapper Deliric in 2020.
 He proposed to her in January 2023.

 As of March 2017, Inna resided with her mother and grandmother in a villa she bought in Bucharest.
 She also lives in Barcelona.

 In May 2018, the singer was hospitalized after collapsing on an unstable stage during her tour in Turkey; the tour was not affected by the event.

 Inna is multilingual, speaking Romanian, English, Spanish, "a little bit of French" and "a few words in Italian, Arabic, and Russian"; she added that it "help[s] connect easily to different countries and people.
 It's amazing how music brings us together."

+Inna is an Eastern Orthodox Christian.
+While her parents did not actively raise her in a religious tradition, she discovered Christian music when on vacation with her grandparents.
+Before long, Inna was singing in her local church choir and attending church regularly.
+Asked what faith means to her today, she notes, "I learned from my grandparents the importance of praying to God, saying my prayers, believing, and reading the Bible."

+Inna continues to affirm her Christian spiritual identity and belief in God's divine providence "that causes things to happen" and "empowers us to live our lives".
+She emphasised how "wonderful" her grandmother's faith and prayers are and their ongoing significance to her "after so many years".
+As recently as December 2025, she reflected: "Every day I thank God for everything He has given me and, in return, I try to do good — to help a puppy or an old man."